weishiuchang/writeups/onprem-istio/README.md

 Hostname: helloworld-7859b66cdf-v2wcc
 ```

 Wonderful!
 We have a TLS Ingress replacement of our Traefik Controller!
+It's now cemented in our minds that VirtualService == Ingress.

 # Sidecars

 Now here's something interesting.
-We don't have sidecars in our helloworld pods.
+We don't have [sidecars](https://istio.io/docs/reference/config/networking/sidecar/) in our helloworld pods.

 ```bash
 # kubectl get pods